Campaign for John Hunt

 John Hunt (born 16 July 1981) is an Irish citizen who was involuntarily detained as a psychiatric patient.
 The conditions of Hunt's detention have been the subject of a sustained campaign by his former partner and mother of his child Gráinne Humphrys.
 He was committed as an involuntary psychiatric patient in 2005 and was detained at a secure psychiatric unit at Our Lady's Hospital in Cork until August 2011 when he was transferred to the Central Mental Hospital, Dundrum, Dublin.
 Until 2010 he was not granted leave for any temporary release from the Cork facility to visit his family.
-As a result of the campaign of his former partner that year the Cork hospital allowed Hunt six hours unsupervised leave every two weeks.
-However, following a violent altercation with a psychiatric nurse this leave was rescinded and Hunt was transferred to the main Irish forensic psychiatric unit in Dundrum.
+As a result of the campaign of his former partner that year, the Cork hospital allowed Hunt six hours of unsupervised leave every two weeks.
+Later, following a violent altercation with a psychiatric nurse, this leave was rescinded, and Hunt was transferred to the main Irish forensic psychiatric unit in Dundrum.

 As of 2013, Humphrys is still being quoted in the Irish press about Hunt's apparently ongoing psychiatric detention: "I am very critical about how his admission was dealt with – it was with the use of force and coercion.
 He didn't want to take the medication at the time of his admission and I thought, fair enough.
 I couldn't understand why there was not a better method of communication that we could use with him, like open dialogue."

 Early life

 At the time of Hunt's birth, his family lived in the small, coastal town of Greystones in Wicklow, Ireland.
 His father was a violent alcoholic and his mother had few supports in raising her children.
 His four-year-old brother drowned when he was eleven years old.
 Thereafter, Hunt began getting into fights and taking drugs.
 Humphrys attributes these behaviours to his history of trauma and low self-esteem.
 His first breakdown occurred shortly after the end of his relationship with his first long-term girlfriend.
-Humphrys has expressed the view in relation to Hunt's history that, 'trauma and loss, amongst other factors, form the bedrock of John's problems — his so-called attachment disorder and paranoid schizophrenia.'
+Humphrys has expressed the view in relation to Hunt's history that, "trauma and loss, amongst other factors, form the bedrock of John's problems — his so-called attachment disorder and paranoid schizophrenia."